 Marketing is a vital aspect of the U.S. and global economy that pervades all industries, not only "marketing companies" per se.
 Organizations in banking, securities trading, technology, charity, government, the media, healthcare, education and even politics need to be able to successfully market themselves.
-No matter what a student's chosen business focus, Fordham's marketing area faculty gives him or her a thorough education in how economics, psychology, sociology, anthropology, statistics and mathematics integrate into a marketer's complete toolkit.
+It is imperative that marketing should not be seen as just another business function, but rather as a company orientation, and its interaction with other functions needs to be understood to improve a company's bottom line.
+This is why, regardless of a student's chosen business focus, Fordham's marketing area aims to give students an overall framework about marketing and marketing orientation, and to provide them with a thorough education in how economics, psychology, sociology, anthropology, statistics and mathematics integrate into a marketer's decision process.

 Gopaldas, Ahir and Eileen Fischer (2012),"Beyond Gender: Intersectionality, Culture, and Consumer Behavior," in Gender, Culture, and Consumer Behavior, editors Linda Tuncay and Cele Otnes, Sussex, UK: Psychology Press.